BrandonWilliamsCS/SDK-Documentation/Web Documentation/JS Development Guide.md

 and make sure to define the necessary variables as is referenced in the demo.html file.

-### How do I deploy and run the ooVoo WebRTC sample apps (Video and Text Chat) included in the SDK download package?
+### How do I deploy and run the ooVoo JS sample apps (Video and Text Chat) included in the SDK download package?
-To run the WebRTC sample apps, just place the files in a directory that is accessible from the document root of your web server.
+To run the JS sample apps, just place the files in a directory that is accessible from the document root of your web server.
 Make sure you edit the .html files or your own code to include your AppID , APP Token & conference ID (roomID), the following parameters are optional, (get default value): frame per second, resolution level and your name.
 Please follow the examples below.

 #### Video Chat Sample